Bankhedi, Narmadapuram: Economy

+the town a sugar mill operate in the town and a railway factory was manufactured Pre-stressed concrete monoblock sleepers, track sleepers, and turnout sleepers used for broad-gauge railway tracks.

 Administration

 Bankhedi is divided into 15 wards for which elections are held every 5 years.

 Bankhedi Nagar Panchayat has a total administration of over 2,922 houses to which it supplies basic amenities like water and sewerage.
 It is also authorize to build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.